-\textbf{Design Overview:} The \textbf{Measurer} uses a unified approach for capturing cross-node delays and bandwidths through distributed measuring agents.
-Although both delay and bandwidth measurements follow a similar structure, we illustrate the design using delay measurement for clarity.
+\textbf{Design Overview:} The \textbf{Measurer} uses a unified approach to capture cross-node delays and bandwidths via distributed measurement agents.
+Although delay and bandwidth measurements follow a similar structure, we illustrate the design using delay measurement for clarity.
 The module consists of a centralized information processing unit and distributed lightweight agents.
-The centralized processing unit maintains minimal connections with agents, aggregating the collected data efficiently.
+The centralized processing unit maintains minimal connections with agents and efficiently aggregates the collected data.
 The distributed agents run as lightweight containers deployed across cluster nodes, dedicated to measuring and reporting network metrics.
-To ensure robustness and adaptability during cluster scaling, we implement an automatic scaling mechanism for these agents.
+We implement an automatic scaling mechanism for these agents to ensure robustness and adaptability during cluster scaling.
 When new nodes join the cluster, corresponding agents are automatically instantiated, ensuring consistent and accurate measurements.
 Conversely, when nodes are removed, their associated agents are gracefully terminated.

-\textbf{Implementation Details:} The centralized information processing unit is implemented as a plugin running on the master node, collecting measured metrics from distributed agents via standard TCP communications.
-The distributed agents are deployed as Kubernetes \texttt{DaemonSet} pods, ensuring each node automatically hosts a dedicated measurement pod.
-These agents continuously measure and report cross-node delays and bandwidths, dynamically adjusting their presence based on cluster scaling events, as depicted in Figure \ref{fig:measuer_agents}.
+\textbf{Implementation Details:} The centralized information processing unit is implemented as a plugin running on the control-plane node, collecting measured metrics from distributed agents via standard TCP communications.
+The distributed agents are deployed as Kubernetes DaemonSet pods, ensuring each node automatically hosts a dedicated measurement pod.
+These agents continuously measure and report cross-node delays and bandwidths, dynamically adjusting their presence in response to cluster scaling events, as depicted in Figure~\ref{fig:measure_agents}.